Centro Superior de Información de la Defensa: History

-Following the dissolution of the Information Service and Military Police, Servicio de Información y Policía Militar (SIPM) at the end of the civil war, the intelligence organizations of the Francoist period were the Central Documentation Service, Servicio Central de Documentación (SECED), the Political-Social Brigade, Brigada Político-Social (BPS)—a special branch of the plainclothes corps later renamed Brigada de Investigación Social (BIS) (Social Investigation Brigade)—and the Intelligence Service of the Civil Guard.
-Keeping files on the rural and urban population of every part of Spain, these bodies carried on close surveillance and political intimidation on behalf of the Francoist government.
+Following the dissolution of the Information Service and Military Police, Servicio de Información y Policía Militar (SIPM) at the end of the civil war, the intelligence organizations of the Francoist period were the Central Documentation Service, Servicio Central de Documentación (SECED).

 But the most notable of all was the Segunda Bis which was the abbreviated name for the Servicios de Información del Ejército de Tierra, la Armada y el Ejército del Aire (Information Services of the Army, Navy and Air Force).
 It was the Second "Section", or Intelligence, of the respective Headquarters, hence the name "Segunda" or Second.
 During the 1940s, its main role was to counter the activities of the Spanish Maquis in their attempted resurgence in Spain who in October 1944, attempted an invasion of the Aran Valley.
 In 1957, its expenses amounted to 311,455₧ (€100,000).

 The Centro Superior de Información de la Defensa was established in 1977 by Defense Minister Manuel Gutiérrez Mellado to replace the discredited former organizations in order to prepare Spain for a more democratic rule.
 On 2 November 1977 The Servicio de Información de la Presidencia del Gobierno (SIPG) was merged with the CESID.

 By a royal decree of January 1984, CESID was defined legally as the intelligence agency of the prime minister.
 Nevertheless, it was fundamentally military in nature, and its head in 1988 was an army lieutenant general, Emilio Alonso Manglano.
 Observers speculated, however, that Manglano, who had held the post since 1981, eventually would be succeeded by a civilian.